devtron-labs/devtron-blogathon/Use-Cases-rules.md

 - How to add Hashicorp secrets in Kubernetes using Devtron
 - How to run sonarqube as plugin with Devtron
 - How to setup Global Configurations in Devtron
+- How to do vulnerability scanning with Devtron
+- For eg. Sub part: Comparison with Trivvy and Claire
+- How you can configure plugins in your deployment pipeline with devtron
+- Time based scaling up and down during attendance
+- Manage external secret through Devtron
+- How to get notified when a build/deployment triggers/fails/success
+- Create multi-architecture container images using remote builds with kubernetes driver
+- Onboard your existing application faster with Scoped variables in devtron
+- Debug your application with Ephemeral Containers
+- Adding extra metadata to images
+- Maintain versioning for your microservices using Image Tagging feature
+- Upgrading Kubernetes Cluster with the help of Silver Surfer
+- Build and Deploy Multiple applications with Application Group
+- Pull in OCI Registry
+- Visualize k8s resources via easy to use dashboard
+- Monitor your application performance and manage key metrics with devtron
+- Deploying a helm chart with devtron dashboard